dbierer/EasierThanWordPress/README.md

 * Entirely file-based: does not require a database!
 * Very fast and flexible.
 * Once you've got it up and running, just upload HTML snippets and/or modify the configuration file.
+* No database required!

 License: Apache v2

 ## Initial Installation
-1. Clone this repository to the project root of your new website.
+1. Clone [https://github.com/dbierer/filecms-website](https://github.com/dbierer/filecms-website) to the project root of your new website.
-2. Use composer to install 3rd party source code (e.g. PHPMailer)
+2. Use composer to install `unlikelysource/filecms-core` and 3rd party source code (e.g. PHPMailer)
 ```
 wget https://getcomposer.org/download/latest-stable/composer.phar
 php composer.phar self-update